 Covers any death occurring beyond 3 nautical miles from the shore of any State.
 Only the personal representative of the deceased individual can bring a DOHSA action, and that action is pursued on behalf of, or for the benefit of the decedent’s spouse, child(ren), parent or other financially dependent relative.
 DOHSA actions only provide for the recovery of monetary damages and does not provide for recovery of non-pecuniary damages.

 This federal Defense Base Act extends the provisions of the Longshore and Harbor Workers Compensation Act to contractors performing work at oversees military bases, and to various public works contracts performed outside the continental U.S. For example: employees working oversees for the American Red Cross providing welfare services for the Armed Forces.
 Additional details may be found at the Department of Labor Website: http://www.dol.gov/owcp/dlhwc/dba.htm

 Policy premiums are based on estimated annual payroll and the nature of your business.
 “1099” wages should be included unless the subcontractor has their own workers’ compensation insurance coverage.
+Please see our article on Who Is An Employee for more information.
 A number of insurance carriers are available to provide workers’ compensation coverage.

 Virtually all businesses with employees are eligible for coverage.
 Many states treat business owners as employees.
 Call us today to learn more about workers compensation insurance.